Oriented matroids from type $\mathbb{A}$ cluster categories: Background

 \begin{remark} What we call a maximal green sequence of $\sft$ corresponds to a maximal green sequence of $\End_{\cc{n}}\sft$ in the literature.
 We explain how our definition is equivalent to the definition of maximal green sequence using two-term silting complexes (see \cite[Section~2.3.5]{njw-mg}).

-It follows from \cite[Theorem~6.15]{fgppp} that the category $K^{[-1,0]}(\mathrm{proj}\, \End_{\cc{n}}\sft)$ of two-term complexes of projectives over $\End_{\cc{n}}\sft$ is equivalent, as an extriangulated category, to the extriangulated ideal quotient of $\cc{n}$ with the above extriangulated structure by the morphisms from the shifted projectives to the projectives.
+It follows from \cite[Theorem~6.15]{fgppp} that the category $K^{[-1,0]}(\mathrm{proj}\, \End_{\cc{n}}\sft)$ of two-term complexes of projectives over $\End_{\cc{n}}\sft$ is equivalent, as an extriangulated category, to the extriangulated ideal quotient of $\cc{n}$ (with the above extriangulated structure) by the morphisms from the shifted projectives to the projectives.
 It follows from \cite[Proposition~5.1]{fgppp} that the relative extriangulated structure used in \cite[Theorem~6.15]{fgppp} is the one described above.
+Moreover, this quotient induces a bijection between basic cluster-tilting objects in $\cc{n}$ and two-term silting complexes in $K^{[-1,0]}(\mathrm{proj}\, \End_{\cc{n}}\sft)$ \cite[Remark~6.20]{fgppp}.

 The definition of a maximal green sequence of $\End_{\cc{n}}\sft$ in terms of two-term silting complexes is a sequence of green mutations of basic two-term silting complexes from the projectives to the shifted projectives.
 By the equivalence of extriangulated categories from the previous paragraph, this corresponds to our definition of a maximal green sequence of $\sft$ as a sequence of $\sft$-green mutations from $\sft$ to $\Sigma\sft$. \end{remark}